cloudfoundry-attic/lattice-release/README.md

   v0.3.0  | Terraform 0.6.1
   v0.2.7  | Terraform 0.6.1

-> As of v0.4.1, direct access to Lattice cells will be restricted to private addresses within the cluster.

 ## Deploying

 Here are some step-by-step instructions for deploying a Lattice cluster via Terraform: